AlphanAksoyoglu/vaultwarden-rpi/README.md

 If you do not have your own domain, you can also use DuckDNS to configure caddy o use a DNS Challange.

 1. You will need to go to [duckdns.org](https://www.duckdns.org/) and open an account.
-1. Create a subdomain
+1. Create a subdomain, e.g. **vaultwarden.duckdns.org**
-1. Point the subdomain to your machine's static local ip, e.g. 192.168.1.33 (you need to write your static local ip in the current ip box)
+1. Point the subdomain to your machine's static local IP, e.g. 192.168.1.33 ( write your static local ip in the current ip box)
-1. Also take note of your Duck DNS token
+1. Take note of your Duck DNS token

 Now in the config file fill out these two values